-Sitting here on our deck in a comfortable chair, watching my husband sprinkle lime and fertilizer on the lawn.
-He does this so that he can continually cut that grass and dump the clippings on our compost pile, and dream of the next more giant mower, tiller, weed-eater, or edger he can buy.
+Sitting here on our deck in a comfortable chair, I enjoy watching my husband spread lime and fertilizer on the lawn.
+He does this so that he can continually cut that grass and dump the clippings on our compost pile, and dream of the next giant mower, tiller, weed-eater, or edger he can buy.
 Do you see what I see and feel?
-This process is a never-ending cycle very similar to doing laundry a couple of times a week.
+This process is a never-ending cycle very similar to doing laundry twice a week.
 I fuss about laundry having to be done, and he fusses about the 2 acres of grass that have to be mowed.
 But we do them both.

 The grass is one of God’s creations, right up there with air and water.
 If man had created grass, he would have messed it up for sure, and it would be extinct by now.
 No, it is God’s unique creation for us.
-It is munched and crunched by most animals.
+Most animals munch and crunch it.
 They eat the grass, or it’s seeds.
-The grass is fenced in or out, in most cases, according to man’s fancy or their business.
+Men fence grass in or out, according to their fancy or business.
 Grass is a massive industry around the world.
 When a baler costs more than a new car, and the other equipment necessary to make hay combined, costs more than my house, you get the picture.
 I dare you to do a search engine on the price of brand new combines.
 If you are not a farmer, it will shock you.